 A Disciplinary Bond is required when a license has been revoked for violation of the Contractors’ License Law.
 This bond is needs to be filed before the license can be reinstated.
 Contractors can read more about the requirements here.
 This bond is required to be in place for a minimum of two years.
 It may not be less than $15,000 the Registrar will determine the bond amount.
 Contractors that are required to post a Disciplinary Bond will still need a Contractor Bond as well.

 The contractors (principals) of a surety bond agree to comply with the provisions set by Division 3, Chapter 9 found in the Business and Professions Code.
 The purpose of the bond is to provide protection for harmed parties from a financial loss up to the total amount of the bond if the principal doesn’t comply with the law and the surety bond agreement.

 The bond will remain in effect until they are canceled.
 The surety has the right to cancel the bond according to Sections 996.310 of the Code of Civil Procedure.
 More information can be found here.

 Keep in mind that these bonds are required by the state for licensing.
 This does not mean that additional bonds will not be needed.
 Many municipalities will still be required contractors to post bonds for work done in their jurisdictions.
+Contractors may also need other bonds such as bid bonds, performance bonds and payment bonds.
 MG Surety can help navigate and get contractors what they need.
 We have the best rates, terms and expertise.
 We want to be your bond broker for life!
 Contact us today.